 Operating revenue declined by 1.5 per cent. to S\$16.71 billion due mainly to continued declines in voice (local, IDD, roaming) partially offset by strong growth in data, ICT and digital revenues.
-Excluding the impact of regulatory mobile termination rates change in Australia from 1 January 2016 ("rates change")16, operating revenue would have been up 2.0 per cent.
+Excluding the impact of regulatory mobile termination rates change in Australia from 1 January 2016 ("rates change")17, operating revenue would have been up 2.0 per cent.
 EBITDA remained stable at S\$5.0 billion in FY2017 with investments in content and network expansion, reflecting resilience in the core businesses with strong cost management.

-Group Consumer recorded lower operating revenue of 5.3 per cent. (stable excluding the rates change) while EBITDA was stable.
-In Singapore, despite lower revenue, EBITDA grew 2.4 per cent. with strong cost management.
-The decrease in revenue of 1.9 per cent. was mainly from lower voice services and Equipment sales partly offset by growth in mobile data and Home services.
-In Australia, operating revenue declined 8.4 per cent. on decline in mobile but increased 2.8 per cent. excluding the impact of device repayment plan credits and rates change.
+Australia Consumer's operating revenue declined 8.4 per cent. on decline in mobile but increased 2.8 per cent. excluding the impact of device repayment plan credits and rates change.
 With lower revenue and investment in content, EBITDA declined 1.9 per cent.